The struggle is real to clearly see God’s nature — and to steadily move toward Him. Are you have trouble loving God?

 “You construct a set of values.
 You invent a purpose for your life.
 This is the only way in which you can live tolerably with atheism.
 So when he says that he has found that now, as an atheist, life is more meaningful to him and more precious and so forth, this only shows that he hasn’t understood that the claim is about objective meaning, value, and purpose.
 All he is saying is that as an atheist he finds more subjective meaning, value, and purpose to his life.
 That doesn’t in any way refute the argument that atheism implies the absurdity of life without God or nihilism.
 One isn’t talking about subjective attitudes.
 One is talking about the way the world really is independently of your attitudes.”

 Until we someday meet Him face-to-face, we will never understand why God has given us so much personal freedom to accept or reject Him.
-But that’s one of the things I love about Him.
-That He wants me, but won’t force the relationship.
-That, as the Bible says, He knows me so intimately, even the numbers of hairs on my head, but isn’t put off by my sins, fears, and selfishness.
-That He loves me and patiently waits for me to inch ever closer to Him.
+But that’s one of the things we love about Him.
+That He wants us, but won’t force the relationship.
+That, as the Bible says, He knows us so intimately, even the numbers of hairs on our head, but isn’t put off by our sins, fears, and selfishness.
+Loving God is a no-brainer.
+Because He loves us so very much.

-For me NOW, loving God is a no-brainer.
-But as I mentioned earlier, for most of my early adult years I hoped to just skate by unnoticed, so He wouldn’t have an opportunity to merit out punishment.
-I feared God’s disappointment and wrath so much, that any desire I had to please Him came from a place of fear, not worship.
-But here’s the truth: neither height nor death, nor anything else in all of creation will be able to separate us from the love of God that is in Christ Jesus our Lord!
-And with that assurance, I can freely love Him back.
-I continually fall more in love with Jesus, the closer I get in relationship with Him.
+The truth: neither height nor death, nor anything else in all of creation will be able to separate us from the love of God that is in Christ Jesus our Lord!
+And with that assurance, we can freely love Him back.
+And we fall more in love with Jesus, the closer we get in relationship with Him.

-Where are you in your love for God?
-Are you hot or cold — and why is that?
+Where are you in loving God?
+Are you hot or cold?
+Why is that?